Complaints, Comments and Compliments

 - complaints of bias, malice or unfair discrimination

-What is excluded from the complaints policy?
+What is excluded from the Complaints Policy

 In some cases the complaints process may not be the best course of action.
 This may include decisions made by the Council where an appeal process is in place or a remedy is available by appealing to a committee, tribunal, Minister of the Crown, or by proceedings in a court of law.
 Examples of matters excluded from this policy include: